 Early History of the Gommersil family

 This web page shows only a small excerpt of our Gommersil research.
-Another 47 words (3 lines of text) covering the years 1602, 1646, 1602, 1616 and 1628 are included under the topic Early Gommersil History in all our PDF Extended History products and printed products wherever possible.
+Another 24 words (2 lines of text) covering the years 1602, 1646, 1602, 1616 and 1628 are included under the topic Early Gommersil History in all our PDF Extended History products and printed products wherever possible.

 Gommersil Spelling Variations

 Before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Sound was what guided spelling in the Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Spelling variations were common, even among the names of the most literate people.
 Known variations of the Gommersil family name include Gomersal, Gomersall, Gommersal, Gommersall, Gomershall and many more.

 Early Notables of the Gommersil family (pre 1700)

 Another 44 words (3 lines of text) are included under the topic Early Gommersil Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Gommersil family